SAML-Toolkits/php-saml/README.md

    Assertion (encrypted or not).
  * **validateTimestamps** Verifies that the document is still valid according Conditions Element.
+ * **getError** After execute a validation process, if fails this method returns the cause

 ##### OneLogin_Saml2_LogoutRequest - LogoutRequest.php #####